 How to buy real estate in Paraguay

 The Asuncion real estate market is very fragmented.
-Using a real estate buyer’s agent in Asuncion is critical.
+Using a competent real estate agent in Asuncion is critical.
 There aren’t many professional real estate agencies and their listings are often quite limited.
 You can look online but many of the deals are not listed as many sellers are traditional and “don’t trust the internet”.
+Matt my Asuncion real estate agent specializes in helping foreign investors and has an international perspective which local agents don’t.

 Services in Paraguay: